edgeworx/docs/content/en/docs/more/maintenance.md

 - _Edgeworx Agent_ interacts with Darcy Cloud to monitor the node's status.
 - _ioFog Agent_ communicates with the Darcy Cloud ioFog backend to deploy, update and remove microservices on your node.
-- _Deviceplane Agent_ implements the [keyless SSH](docs/cloud/node-remote-access/)
+- _Deviceplane Agent_ implements the [keyless SSH](/docs/cloud/node-remote-access/)
   access mechanism.
 It is also used by Darcy Cloud to perform updates to the agents themselves.

-One or more of the following can happen during node maintenance:
+Node maintenance can affect one or more of these agents.

 ### Node update process

-This is a broad outline of the steps that occur during node maintenance.
+This is a broad outline of the steps that can occur during node maintenance.
 Note that only some of these steps may occur for any particular maintenance event.

 - Darcy Cloud initiates the update process by opening a connection with Deviceplane Agent,